Gyhrs/BDSA_ProjectBank_TheCTeam/README.md

 # BDSA_ProjectBank_TheCTeam
 The C Team's BDSA project 2021 ITU
+## How to run the program from "scratch"

-## First make sure you have installed the Entity Framework global tool
+### First make sure you have installed the Entity Framework global tool

 ```powershell
 dotnet tool install --global dotnet-ef
 ```

-## Run SQL Server in Docker Container
+### Run SQL Server in Docker Container

 ```powershell
 $password = New-Guid